LABORA-INF-UFG/A2C-LoVQI/README.md

 ##### 1.3.3.2 Clone the ns3-gym module, on the ns-3.41/contrib directory:

-OpenAI Gym is a toolkit for reinforcement learning (RL), and ns3-gym is a framework that integrates both OpenAI Gym and ns-3 in order to encourage usage of RL in networking research.
+OpenAI Gym is a toolkit for reinforcement learning (RL) and ns3-gym is a framework that integrates both OpenAI Gym and ns-3 to encourage the usage of RL in networking research.

 ```bash
    git clone https://github.com/tkn-tub/ns3-gym.git <local-path>/ns-3.41/contrib/opengym